-You are a Bright Spring if the dominant characteristic of your overall appearance is bright, and the secondary characteristic is warm – meaning warm colours suit you better than cooler ones.
+You are a Bright Spring if the primary colour aspect of your overall appearance is bright, and the secondary aspect is warm – meaning warm colours suit you more than cooler ones.

-When you look in the mirror, the first thing you notice about your colouring is that there is a very high contrast between skin, eyes, and hair.
-This gives you a clear and crisp appearance.
-Your eyes will probably be clear, sparkling, and the first thing people notice.
+When you look in the mirror, the first thing you notice about your colouring is that it is highly saturated.
+There is no greyness in any of your features, and your appearance is vibrant and bright.
+There is also a very high contrast between your skin, eyes and hair.
+Your eyes will probably be clear and perhaps sparkling.

-If anything, Bright Spring eyes are intense.
-Because of the very high contrast with the white of the eyes, they appear bright and clear, and so stand out against skin and hair.
+Bright Spring eyes are generally clear.
+Because of the high contrast with the whites of the eye, they typically stand out.

-They can be blue, green, topaz, or even (dark) brown as long as they are vibrant.
-They have warm undertones and you may also notice a sunburst pattern on the iris which is typical for Spring eyes.
+They can be blue, green, topaz or even brown as long as they are bright.
+Bright Spring eyes have warm undertones, and you may notice a sunburst pattern on the iris, which is typical for Spring eyes.

-Like the skin, the hair is typically warm and tends to develop highlights when in the sun.
-Medium golden blonde to dark golden blonde with highlights are common, but also copper, auburn, and brown-black with red undertones are possible.
+Like the skin, the hair is typically warmer and tends to develop highlights when exposed to the sun.
+Medium golden to dark golden blonde with highlights are very common.
+But copper, auburn and medium brown with reddish undertones are also possible.

-Bright Spring has one of the highest levels of contrast between skin, hair, and eyes among all seasons.
+Bright Spring has one of the highest contrast levels between skin, hair and eyes among the twelve colour season.
 There is even a high contrast between the iris and the whites of the eye.
-In the images below, you can see how the features all contrast each other rather than blending together.
+This is because brightness creates contrast.
+In the images below, you can see how the features all contrast rather than blend into each other.

 Bright Spring vs Bright Winter